The MISP: sexual and reproductive health standards in humanitarian response

 Within the Field Manual, a minimum set of reproductive and sexual health actions for response to humanitarian emergencies was also defined.
 It is the Minimum Initial Service Package for Sexual and Reproductive Health in Crisis Situations (simply MISP).
 This set of priority actions was born between 1996 and 1999, and has been significantly updated twice: in 2004 and in 2018.
 In addition, in 2010 it was included as a standard of the Sphere Handbook.
 Today, it is a powerful tool for advocacy, coordination and programming of these actions.

 The MISP sets out a series of objectives.
-These include the prevention of sexual and gender-based violence and mitigation of its consequences, the prevention and treatment of HIV/AIDS and other sexually transmitted infections, the prevention of unwanted pregnancies with information, counseling and contraceptives, emergency obstetric and neonatal care to reduce morbidity and mortality, and ensuring access to safe abortion care, to the extent permitted by law (the latter mentioned only as an "additional priority").
-MISP also posits that, as soon as possible, the "minimum package" should be abandoned and more needs covered.
+These include prevention of sexual and gender-based violence and mitigation of its consequences, prevention and treatment of HIV/AIDS and other sexually transmitted infections, prevention of unintended pregnancies through information, counselling and contraceptives, emergency obstetric and neonatal care to reduce morbidity and mortality, and ensuring access to safe abortion care to the extent permitted by law (the latter mentioned only as an "additional priority").
+The MISP also proposes that the "minimum package" should be expanded as soon as possible to cover a wider range of needs.

 The (limited?) scope of MISP for sexual and reproductive health in humanitarian emergencies